pfultz2/cget/README.md

 By default, cget creates a cmake toolchain file with the settings necessary to build and find the libraries in the cget prefix.
 The toolchain file is at `$CGET_PREFIX/cget.cmake`.
 If another toolchain needs to be used, it can be specified with the `init` command:

     cget init --toolchain my_cmake_toolchain.cmake

+Also, the C++ version can be set for the toolchain as well:

+    cget init --std=c++14

+Which is necessary to use modern C++ on many compilers.

 Supported platforms
 -------------------